mitaliraniii/UnivEvents/README.md

 [Click here to watch the final demo video](https://your-final-demo-video-link.com)

-This video provides a full demonstration of the website’s functionality, showing how users can create accounts, sign in, create new events, filter events, and more.
+This video provides a full demonstration of the website’s functionality, it shows how users can create accounts, sign in, create new events, filter events, and more.